 - 3.1 The Accounts and Audit (England) Regulations 2011 (the Regulations) require a Statement of Accounts to be produced and approved by the appropriate committee.
 For the financial year 2011-12 this approval must be by 30 September 2012 although it is considered to be good practice to submit these as early as possible.
+The un-audited accounts were considered at a meeting of the Policy, Finance & Administration Committee (PFA) held on 3 July 2012.
 It is still a requirement of the regulations that the accounts have to be signed off by the Section 151 Officer by 30 June 2012.
-The accounts must also be published by 30 September 2012 and are available for public inspection from 29 June to 26 July 2012. - 3.2 The format of the accounts is largely governed by the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) guidance notes produced for Local Authority Accounts by the Chartered Institute of Public Finance & Accountancy (CIPFA). - 3.3 The Regulations require the person presiding at the committee at which the accounts are approved to sign and date the Statement of Accounts. - 3.4 It should be noted that the accounts are still subject to audit and therefore amendments could be required as a result of the auditors' findings.
+The accounts must also be published by 30 September 2012 and were made available for public inspection during the period 29 June to 26 July 2012. - 3.2 The format of the accounts is largely governed by the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) guidance notes produced for Local Authority Accounts by the Chartered Institute of Public Finance & Accountancy (CIPFA). - 3.3 The Regulations require the person presiding at the committee at which the accounts are approved to sign and date the Statement of Accounts.